-Or perhaps you have some reminder tasks for future monthly logs that you haven’t created yet and don’t know where to write them, or for a collection that you thought adding in the future.
+Or perhaps you have some reminder tasks for future monthly logs that you haven’t created yet and don’t know where to write them, or for a collection that you thought of adding in the future.

-Well, post its or sticky notes are the best bullet journal hacks for these situations.
+Well, post-its or sticky notes are the best bullet journal hacks for these situations.

 Don’t make new pages or add irrelevant notes to your current log, just make temporary notes on a sticky or a post-it bullet journal note as a placeholder.

 Hack: Use sticky notes creatively as placeholders and reminders for temporary tasks or collection items.